-- 2 large cloves garlic smashed and de-skinned
+- 2 large cloves garlic smashed and peeled

 - 1 small beef bouillon cube or chicken bouillon cube

-- Mix the garlic powder, salt and pepper together and rub the mixture all over the roast.
+- Mix together garlic powder, salt, and pepper in a small bowl and rub mixture all over roast.

-- While meat is searing, combine the remaining ingredients in a bowl.
+- While meat is searing, combine the remaining ingredients in a large bowl.

-- After meat is seared on both sides, remove from heat and pour the soup mixture over the meat.
-Cover with lid and place on middle rack in oven for 2.25 hours.
+- After meat is seared all over, remove the pot from heat and pour soup mixture over the meat.
+Cover with the lid and place on the middle rack in the preheated oven for 2 ½ hours.